Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Proof of Main Theorem

 Now we find $\alpha'$ such that for any $i\leq \alpha'm'$ we will be able to derive an upper bound on the true probability and a lower bound on the SIS probability of $1$ appearing at position $(m'+1,i)$ of the $(n+1-k)\times m'$ subtable, no matter how the first $k$ columns were assigned.
-In order to do this, we might need to decrease $\alpha$ -- recall that we are free to do so as long as $\alpha$ is a constant independent of $m$.
-By the derivation in the proof of Lemma~\ref{lem:columnones} (see expressions \eqref{eq:finf} and \eqref{eq:ginf}), as $m'$ (and thus also $m$) tends to infinity, the upper bound on the true probability approaches